gospodinp/torei-rpg/rules.md

 Torei as a setting is meant to be evoked rather than defined.
 It's a kinky BDSM planet, and exactly how that looks is best defined by your group during play.
 Your games may result in a detailed sourcebook that lays out some amazing worldbuilding, or you may re-invent it constantly as you go.

 This means that you shouldn't take this section too seriously.
 If a player wants to know something about Torei, the GM should probably turn the question back to the group most of the time.
+Instead of asserting a veto on the group's idea via GM fiat, it's important to [Say Yes or Roll the Dice]!

 That said, there are a few elements that are probably the most helpful in defining a shared understanding of the setting.
 We'll start with those: